Cache-Control: max-age=31536000

 How can you bring Asteya into your daily life?

-Consider things like having food and being able to eat whenever you are hungry, or your wardrobe that is filled with clothes for all occasions.
+Consider things like having food, being able to eat whenever you’re hungry, or your wardrobe that is filled with clothes for all occasions.

 Once you have completed your list, sit back and notice how you feel.